Updated 4/7/2020 10:07 a.m.

 View guidance documents released by Gov. Gavin Newsom regarding immediate concerns that teachers, administrators, and parents are facing in the wake of COVID-19-related school closures.
 To view the Coronavirus page on the California Department of Education website for more resources click here.

 Alma shares that Google for Education has begun rolling out free access to advanced Hangouts Meet video-conferencing and Distance Learning Strategies.
 Alma also shares it's distance tracking and distance learning resource.
-To sign up for a series of their webinars on the topic, click here.
+Click here for a comprehensive list of upcoming webinar topics and dates.

 BetterLesson has created a downloadable resource for teachers, coaches and principals: A Guide to Getting Started with Distance Learning.
 This link will take you to a webpage with other free resources to support learning during school closures.